PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 # INTRODUCTION

-Typical anomaly detection algorithms are calibrated on .
-The field of anomaly detection is splitted into two main subject: realtime anomaly detection and offline anomaly detection.
+Typical anomaly detection algorithms are calibrated on anomaly-free historical data samples and used on new data samples where we are looking for anomalies.
+There are two main approaches: real-time anomaly detection and offline anomaly detection.
+In this project, I focus on univariate anomaly detection with unsupervised learning.

 # METHODS

-**Offline timeseries anomaly detection** consists in producing time frames.
-They are convenients methods to detect anomalies on the disk with maximum of reliability.
+**Offline timeseries anomaly detection** takes a fixed sequence of input data samples as input called a frame, and returns if there is an anomaly in the frame.
+They are convenients methods to detect anomalies in stored files with a maximum of reliability.
-The usual workflow runs those following steps:
+The usual workflow runs those following steps (you can follow them on the lower figure):
+1. The input signal is splitted, the first samples are training and the following the testing.
+For each timeseries here, I use a  15%/85% ratio of training/testing data samples.
+3. The signal is standardized.
+Like it is commonly done, we compute mean &mu; and std &sigma; on the training (anomaly-free) signal.
+Then we standardize x_train=(x_train-&mu;)/(&sigma;) and x_test=(x_test-&mu;)/(&sigma;)

-First, it splits the signal into smaller frames.
+4. The  input signal is splitted into smaller frames.
 For example, the time series [5,6,2,7,8,9] with 3 length frames, would produce those 4 frames: [5,6,2], [6,2,7], [2,7,8], [7,8,9].
-Timeframes are shuffled during the training phase.
+During this step, we may apply data augmentation or features extration to improve the detector ability to extract useful information.
+5. The detector is build and trained on the X_train split.
-During the inference phase, a fixed-length of values is given to the detector.
+6. During the inference phase, the frame of values is given to the detector.

 The offline approach are generally used as following like any unsupervised algorithm:
 ```python